rodpolako/Chess-PGN-Trainer/README.md

 * Practice openings for black or white
 * Practice entire games (useful for learning full games or for playing solitaire chess such as "Guess the Move")

 See the sample PGN files in the /examples folder for more information.
-The samples include puzzles, openings for both white and black, as well as the immortal game to practice.
+The samples include puzzles, openings for both white and black, as well as some famous games to practice.
 Also included is a PGN of a slighly modified [Aman Hambleton's reset mate](https://www.youtube.com/watch?v=XAlcDWQ6iTM) for those who want to practice that sequence along with the same sequence mirrored for black pieces.

 [A live online copy of tool is available here](https://rodpolako.github.io/)